valancej/documentation/_pro/continuous-deployment/aws-eks.md

 * include a table of contents
 {:toc}

-To make it easy for you to deploy your application to AWS EKS, which is a managed Kubernetes cluster service on AWS, we've build a container to make authenticating with a remote Kubernetes cluster and using the `kubectl` CLI easy.
+To make it easy for you to deploy your application to AWS EKS, which is a managed Kubernetes cluster service on AWS, we've built a container to make authenticating with a remote Kubernetes cluster and using the `kubectl` CLI easy.

 Because AWS provides [setup guide](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) and a [starter blog post](https://aws.amazon.com/blogs/opensource/eksctl-eks-cluster-one-command/), we won’t cover the AWS side of your setup here.
-But, you will need an AWS user with the IAM right permissions  and an EKS cluster to be prepared on the AWS side.
+But, you will need an AWS user with the right IAM permissions and an EKS cluster to be prepared on the AWS side.

 ## CodeShip Kubernetes Deployment Container